JanssenProject/jans/docs/admin/install/vm-install/quick-start-install.md

 - docker
 ---

-# Quick Start Installation
+# Docker Based Quick Start Installation

-The quickest way to get a Janssen Server up and running is to install a Docker container-based fully featured Janssen Server on an Ubuntu 22.04 system.
+The quickest way to get a Janssen Server up and running is to install a Docker container-based fully featured Janssen Server.

 !!!
 Note